biolab/orange3/doc/visual-programming/source/widgets/visualize/scatterplot.md

 If a categorical variable is selected in the Color section, the [score](http://eprints.fri.uni-lj.si/210/) is computed as follows.
 For each data instance, the method finds 10 nearest neighbors in the projected 2D space, that is, on the combination of attribute pairs.
 It then checks how many of them have the same color.
 The total score of the projection is then the average number of same-colored neighbors.

-Computation for continuous colors is similar, except that the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) is used for measuring the local homogeneity of the projection.
+Computation for numeric colors is similar, except that the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) is used for measuring the local homogeneity of the projection.

 To use this method, go to the *Find Informative Projections* option in the widget, open the subwindow and press *Start Evaluation*.
 The feature will return a list of attribute pairs by average classification accuracy score.